feixh/feixh.github.com/index.md

 <img src="images/profile_small.jpg" alt="Smiley face" >

 ## About me
-I recently defended my Ph.D. thesis on *Inertial-aided Visual Perception of Geometry and Semantics*.
-In the past 5 years, I've been working at [UCLA Vision Lab][about_visionlab] with [Prof. Stefano Soatto][about_ss].
+I defended my Ph.D. thesis on *Inertial-aided Visual Perception of Geometry and Semantics* in August 2019.
+From Sept.
+2014 - Sept.
+2019, I've been working at [UCLA Vision Lab][about_visionlab] with [Prof. Stefano Soatto][about_ss].

 My research interests include computer vision, robotics, and machine learning.
 Specifically, I'm interested in developing models (include, but not limited to, deep learning models) and engineering systems to solve real-world problems in multi-sensor settings.